criteo/android-events-sdk/README.md

 # Criteo Events SDK

+**<ins>UPDATE</ins>: this SDK has been deprecated as of March 2022 and is no longer supported by our teams.**

+**Contact your technical contact at Criteo in case of questions/concerns about your App Integration.**

 Thanks for looking at the Criteo Events SDK!
 It allows Android applications to easily send events back to Criteo to power your targeted campaigns.